clinm/dataFormBinding/readme.md

 This example is very basic and is a mean to show all available features.

 # Tests
-First run **npm install** and then go on basicTest.html
+First run **npm install** and then go on basicTest.html.
+Tests are performed with Mocha and Chai.

-# Incoming features
-- [X] Automatic tests
-- [X] Handling default data (when the object is already filled with values we want to inject in the form)
-- [ ] Handling all type of data (date, datetime etc)